nelsonfigueroa/personal-finance/README.md

         Enabled: false
 ```

-Rubocop was disabled due to issue when inserting `frozen_string_literal: true` throughout views and ruining indentation.
+I mainly used this to keep indentation consistent between views.
+Rubocop was disabled due to an issue where it inserts `frozen_string_literal: true` throughout views and ruins indentation.